The Tel Dan Stele: From Myth to History

 The Tel Dan Stele was unearthed between 1993 and 1994 during excavations led by archaeologist Avraham Biran at Tel Dan in northern Israel.
 During routine digging, Biran’s team uncovered several fragments of a basalt inscription with the final piece reportedly found by a volunteer sifting through rubble.
 When the fragments were later assembled, they revealed a line that would rewrite biblical history: the phrase “House of David.”

 This remarkable find provides the earliest known historical reference to David outside the Bible, confirming that a Davidic royal house was recognized as a real political entity by neighboring nations.
-What was once regarded as mythic now stands inscribed in stone — a remarkable witness to the historical foundations of Israel’s monarchy.
+What was once regarded as mythic now stands inscribed in stone as a remarkable witness to the historical foundations of Israel’s monarchy.

 📖 Biblical Significance